Dining in Courchevel

 Restaurants in Town

 With more than 70 restaurants in Courchevel you can eat everything from a simple crepe for a few euros to a seven course gourmet meal for over 100 euros.
+Many of the more gastronomical resturants do good-value lunch menus if you don't mind skiing back into resort.

 At the crepes end La Creperie du Tremplin (Place du Tremplin; +33 (0) 479 08 10 90; letremplin-courchevel.com) serves Breton pancakes as well as Savoyard fondues and raclettes in the evening.